 Check your credit score

 A credit score is a three-digit statistical representation of your creditworthiness, and knowing it will give you an idea of what kind of credit card offers you might be eligible for.
 Credit scores range on a scale from 300 to 900—the higher your number, the greater your chance of being approved for cards with higher limits and better perks.
 The lower it is, the riskier you are in the eyes of lenders.
+You can check your credit score for free through RateHub—you’ll learn exactly what your number means, and receive tips on how to improve your score.

 If your score is lower than you thought, check your credit report to see what’s bringing you down—it could be an error, or you might have to work on improving your spending and repayment habits.